onebeyond/interview-code-challenges/data/covid/instructions.md

     4. A graph showing the cases trend in months
     5. A graph showing the deaths trend in months
     6. Treemap of countries ordered by deaths
-* A report view showing the cases and deaths by month with filtering and drill-down capabilities (free design)
+* A report view showing the cases and deaths by month with filtering and drill-through capabilities (free design)

 ### Filters
 You should allow the following filters: